MacCode7110/CS4341A2/Exercise3.16.md

     b.
 Identify a suitable uninformed search algorithm for this task and explain your choice.

         A suitable uninformed search algorithm for this task is depth-first search.
-        (1) The state space for the railway building problem takes the form of a tree-like structure where loops are needed to prevent loose ends from occuring.
-Fork pieces allow for the construction of branches in the railway to form a tree-like structure.
-Loops are possible because in a tree-like search the same node can be visited multiple times.
+        (1) The state space for the railway building problem takes the form of a graph structure where loops are needed to prevent loose ends from occurring.
+Fork and curve pieces allow for the construction of loops in the railway to form a graph structure.
+Loop formations are allowed in graph structures.
-        (2) The task of building a connected railway not only takes the form of a tree-like structure, but also involves a finite state space.
-These two pieces of information form a problem that fits depth-first search as this algorithm does perform well on finite tree-shaped state spaces with memory complexity of O(bm).
-Thus, there is no need to keep track of a table of reached nodes in the railway building problem and the depth-first search algorithm does not require keeping a table of reached nodes either.
+        (2) The task of building a connected railway not only takes the form of a graph structure, but also involves a finite state space.
+These two pieces of information form a problem that fits depth-first search as this algorithm does perform well on finite graph-shaped state spaces.
+There is no need to keep track of a table of reached nodes in the railway building problem and the depth-first search algorithm does not require keeping a table of reached nodes either.
         (3) The railway problem structure and depth-first search have smaller memory demands than breadth-first search as a result of not needing to keep track of a table of reached nodes; breadth-first search would not be the ideal algorithm choice for this problem.
         (4) In addition, with depth-first search, the frontier is also relatively small.
 In the case of the railway problem, depth-first search is a good fit because the frontier only involves the deepest node that is unexpanded, which would be the railway piece most recently connected.
-        (5) Furthermore, it is already known that all solutions to the railway problem occur on the same level of depth (32 nodes deep), which makes depth-first search a more efficient search algorithm for finding one of these solutions than a breadth-first search, which would instead search for a wider range of paths earlier on in the railway.
+        (5) Furthermore, it is already known that all solutions to the railway problem occur only when 32 railway pieces are connected, which makes depth-first search a more efficient search algorithm (faster and fewer number of actions taken) for finding one of these solutions than a breadth-first search, which would instead unnecessarily search for a wider range of paths earlier on in the railway system.

     c.
 Explain why removing any one of the “fork” pieces makes the problem unsolvable.